 If your family has a story of an ancestor serving as a spy in Revolutionary War Connecticut, there is a source that can help you learn more.
 Mark Allen Baker's Spies of Revolutionary Connecticut: From Benedict Arnold to Nathan Hale was published by the History Press in 2014.
 The text starts by outlining the basics… Continue reading A Revolutionary War spy in Connecticut?

 When a Revolutionary War veteran died, the heirs were eligible to claim the pension's last payment.
 In order to do so, they generally had to provide support of the veteran's date of death and their connection to him.
 This could come from statements from the local probate court, civil registration, and more.
 Because the final… Continue reading New resource goes online: Fold3 has begun digitizing the final pension payment vouchers

 "How do I order the vital records for my application?" is one of the most commonly asked questions in lineage society research.
-Here's what you need to know for Connecticut records: There are limitations on access.
-Anyone can purchase a copy of a death or marriage certificate, although certain information may be blacked out.
-Birth… Continue reading I need vital records from Connecticut for a lineage society application.
+Here's what you need to know for Connecticut records: Connecticut doesn't have counties.
+Records created before 1 Jul 1897 are only accessible on the town level (although microfilm duplicates have been made).
+Records… Continue reading I need vital records from Connecticut for a lineage society application.
 How do I start?

 We've all seen them in our research - the beautifully compiled 19th century family history that includes profiles of prominent people in the community.
 They list our ancestor's parents, grandparents, and more.
 Can we use them as a source for a lineage society application?
 Not alone.
 There are a few questions we need to ask… Continue reading Can I use a county history for a lineage society application?